 - 3.1.
 It is expected that, in general, learners will progress with their age cohort.
-In exceptional cases, a learner may be retained in the same Grade (i.e. more than 3 years in a phase) if such a decision is in the best interest of the learner. - 3.2.
+In exceptional cases, a learner may be retained in the same Grade (i.e. more than 3 years in a phase). - 3.2.
 In order to retain a learner, the educator has documented proof that the learner is experiencing severe difficulties with regards to learning.